 Dissatisfaction with an internally-developed competency dictionary stems from a lack of confidence in having identified a complete list of the right competencies described in the right format, with behavioral indicators for each competency being clear and accurate.
 In other words, if we are going to use homemade competencies in our recruitment, assessment, training and development, succession planning, performance management, and compensation processes, are we sure we have it right?
 In addition, will the wrong core competencies negatively influence long-term business results?
 Will the overall results be viewed as “half-baked”?

-Advantages of Homemade Competency Models and Dictionaries
+Advantages of Custom Competency Models

 - Easy to incorporate the language and culture of the organization.